Matt Wallner Preview, Player Props: Twins vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 8.8 K/9, which ranks 15th in MLB.
+- The Mets pitching staff ranks 15th in the league with a collective 8.8 strikeouts per nine innings.

-- The Mets have a 4.45 team ERA that ranks 18th among all league pitching staffs.
+- The Mets' 4.46 team ERA ranks 18th across all MLB pitching staffs.

-- The righty's last appearance was on Friday against the Seattle Mariners, when he threw seven innings, surrendering one earned run while giving up five hits.
+- His most recent time out was on Saturday against the Seattle Mariners, when the left-hander went four innings, surrendering four earned runs while giving up seven hits.

+- The 28-year-old has put up an ERA of 5.40, with 9.7 strikeouts per nine innings, in 23 games this season.
+Opponents have a .292 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.